highchair/artinruins-com/_essays/erosion-of-college-hill-historic-district.md

 type: essay
 slug: erosion-of-college-hill-historic-district
 title: "The Erosion of the College Hill Historic District (blocks bounded by Cushman, Brook, Waterman, & Thayer Sts.)"
-excerpt: 'Twenty-eight properties have been demolished in the past 10 years within these four blocks'
+excerpt: 'Twenty-eight properties have been demolished in the past 10 years within these four blocks.'
 thumbnail: erosion-of-college-hill/brown-univ-1908-lj-richards-plate-7.jpg
-date-modified: 2023-03-06
+date-published: 2023-03-06 #This should never change
+date-modified: 2023-03-06 #This can change if an edit or addition was made
 date-added: '2023'
+mentioned: [ '257-thayer-st', '189-angell-st-pvd', 'bannister-house-pvd', 'brook-meeting-cushing', 'brook-meeting-euclid', '382-brook-116-waterman', 'brown-brook-st-residence-halls', 'wellness-center-residence-hall', '21-euclid-ave', '235-meeting-st-pvd', '283-279-thayer-st' ]
 sitemap:
   lastmod: 2023-03-06
   priority: 0.5